 All curious, the others followed Hawkmon and the stone trail around two snaking corners.
 They came out of the underbrush and their mouths dropped open.
-Standing beneath the jungle canopy was a large, moss-covered stone building that resembled a capital "T" from where they stood, with conical turrets on its two edges and a long covered hall leading up to them.
+Standing beneath the jungle canopy was a large, moss-covered stone building that resembled a capital "T," with conical turrets on its two edges and a long covered hall leading up to them.
 Much of it was cracked and crumbling, but the architecture was still ornate and imposing.
-Chills ran down Yolei's spine in spite of the heat.
-There was some otherworldly magic about this ancient-looking place.
+Chills ran down Yolei's spine in spite of the heat; there was some otherworldly magic about the ancient-looking place.

 "Is this the temple we're looking for?"
 Hawkmon asked.

 "It sure looks like one to me," Mimi said.

 Izzy looked it over and scratched his head.
 "It reminds me of something I saw in history class," he said.
 "I think it was called Angkor… Angkor Wat?"